AdarshRevankar/Exposure-Fusion/README.md

 This Application is provided with beautiful interface as <b>Camera Activity</b> (optional), so as to provide the demonstration of the usage of the <b>HDR Library</b>.

-Worflow of Exposure Fusion Algorithm is given below
+Workflow of Exposure Fusion Algorithm is given below

 [<img src="https://user-images.githubusercontent.com/48080453/83433018-dbccdb80-a456-11ea-9470-fe95e46d00eb.png"/>](flowchart.png)
 ---